rattaoup/page/index.md

 <img src= "pics/profile_pic3.jpg" width = 200>

 My name is Rattana Pukdee.
-I am a fourth year PhD student in the [Machine Learning Department](https://www.ml.cmu.edu/) at Carnegie Mellon University working with Prof. [Nina Balcan](http://www.cs.cmu.edu/~ninamf/) and Prof. [Pradeep Ravikumar](https://www.cs.cmu.edu/~pradeepr/).
+I am a fifth year PhD student in the [Machine Learning Department](https://www.ml.cmu.edu/) at Carnegie Mellon University working with Prof. [Nina Balcan](http://www.cs.cmu.edu/~ninamf/) and Prof. [Pradeep Ravikumar](https://www.cs.cmu.edu/~pradeepr/).
 My PhD is supported by the [Bloomberg Data Science PhD fellowship](https://www.bloomberg.com/company/values/tech-at-bloomberg/data-science/academic-engagement-programs/data-science-ph-d-fellowship/).
 I am particularly interested in the theoretical aspect of learning with side information e.g. domain knowledge, unlabeled data, explanations.
 Previously, I obtained a master degree in Mathematics from the [University of Oxford](https://www.maths.ox.ac.uk/).
+I was fortunate to have a chance to work with [Marco Mondelli](http://marcomondelli.com/) at IST Austria and [Adam Foster](https://ae-foster.github.io/), [Tom Rainforth](https://www.robots.ox.ac.uk/~twgr/) at Oxford before staring my PhD.
 I do photography in my free time and you can find some of my works [here](photography.md).